Join us for a poetry reading with Gina Myers, author of Philadelphia, and Allison Seay, author of To See the Queen. Free and open to the public.

 About Gina Myers: Gina is the author of A Model Year (2009) and Hold It Down (2013).
 Her essays and reviews have appeared in Fanzine, Frontier Psychiatrist, Coldfront Magazine, Philadelphia Review of Books, and other places.
 Originally from Saginaw, Michigan, Myers lives in Philadelphia.
 Selections from the poem “Philadelphia” appeared in The Brooklyn Rail and Bedfellows.

-About Allison Seay: Allison Seay was born in Richmond, Virginia, in 1980.
+About Allison Seay: Allison Seay is a Richmond native and favorite at Chop Suey Books.
 She earned a BA in English at Mary Washington College (now University of Mary Washington) in Fredericksburg, Virginia, in 2002 and an MFA in poetry from the University of North Carolina at Greensboro in 2005.
 Her honors include publication in such journals as Crazyhorse, the Southern Review, Meridian, Arts and Academe, and Pleiades.
 Her first book manuscript is under consideration and was a semi-finalist for Tupelo Press's First/Second Book Award.
 She has enjoyed two retreats at the Virginia Center for Creative Arts in Amherst, Virginia.
 She worked for several years at UNC Greensboro, as assistant director of the MFA Program and associate Editor of the Greensboro Review.
 She has taught at both UNC Greensboro, Greensboro College, and at Lynchburg College before moving back to Richmond, Virginia.